ibm-cloud-docs/vpc/snapshots_vpc_restore.md

 # Restoring a volume from a snapshot
 {: #snapshots-vpc-restore}

-Now that you created a snapshot, how do you use it?
-By restoring from a snapshot, you create a new, fully-provisioned boot or data volume.
-Restoring from a snapshot of a boot volume creates a new boot volume that you can use when you provision a new instance.
-Restoring from a snapshot of a data volume creates a secondary volume that's attached to the instance.
+Restoring from a snapshot create a new, fully-provisioned boot or data volume.
+When you restore a snapshot of a boot volume, you create a new boot volume that you can use when you provision a new instance.
+Similarly, restoring from a snapshot of a data volume creates a secondary volume that's attached to the instance.
+You can restore a volume from a snapshot created manually or by a backup policy.
 {: shortdesc}

 ## About restoring a volume from a snapshot